gmpal/DynamicThermalRating/README.md

 ## Distance computation and sensors selection
+We report a slice of the distance table that can be found in the corresponding `distance.csv` file.
+It is clear that the couple (7,1) maximizes in absolute terms the `mean_difference`, the `std_difference`, the `euclidean_distance`, and the `manhattan_distance`, proving to be a valid candidate for attempting Transfer Learning.

 | sensor1 | sensor2 | mean_difference     | std_difference    | euclidean_distance | manhattan_distance | cosine_similarity  | area_difference       |
 |---------|---------|---------------------|-------------------|--------------------|--------------------|--------------------|-----------------------|